Enrique Krauss

-Juan Enrique Krauss Rusque (born 25 August 1932) is a Chilean lawyer and politician who has served as deputy, minister and ambassador of Chile in Spain, Ecuador and Czech Republic.
+Juan Enrique Krauss Rusque (25 January 1932 − 10 July 2026) was a Chilean lawyer and politician who has served as deputy, minister and ambassador of Chile to Spain, Ecuador and the Czech Republic.

 In 1966, Krauss began his political career working for the State, which allowed him to rise once Eduardo Frei Montalva appointed him in 1968 as Ministry of Economy, Development and Reconstruccion.
 From 1971 to 1975, he was a member of the national board of his party as well as national councilor of it (1976−1989).
 The first office aforementioned helped him to be elected for the Chamber of Deputies for the period 1973−77, which was disrupted by the coup against Salvador Allende.

-Returned the democracy in Chile, in early 1990s he was the Minister of Interior of Patricio Aylwin.
+With democracy's return to Chile, in the early 1990s he was the Minister of Interior of Patricio Aylwin.
 Similarly, he was deputy (1998−2002) and failed to reach a seat the Senate in 2001.
 After that, both Ricardo Lagos and Michelle Bachelet appointed him as a diplomat in South American and European countries.

 Political career

 Rising: 1966−1989

-Due to his career into the Ministry of the Interior during Eduardo Frei Montalva's Christian-democratic government (1964−1970), Krauss was appointed by him as Undersecretary of the Interior on 10 August 1966.
+Due to his career in the Ministry of the Interior during Eduardo Frei Montalva's Christian-democratic government (1964−1970), Krauss was appointed by him as Undersecretary of the Interior on 10 August 1966.
 Then, he rose when Frei appointed him as Minister of Economy, Development and Reconstruction, in which stayed for a brief period from 1968 to 1969.

 In that way, in 1970, he was appointed national as head of Radomiro Tomic's presidential campaign, who was defeated by the Marxist candidate Salvador Allende.
 However, during Allende's government Krauss was a member of the National Television Council (CNTV; 1971−73) until his participation in the 1973 Parliamentary elections, where was elected as a deputy for the 21st Departmental Group of Temuco, Lautaro, Nueva Imperial, Pitrufquén and Villarrica for the legislative period 1973−77 (disrupted by Augusto Pinochet's coup d'état).
 Similarly, in that election he was elected with the third majority behind Rosendo Huenumán and Hardy Momberg.

-After the September 11th coup, he was an oppositor of Pinochet's military dictatorship and played a role as human rights lawyer in representation of the Vicariate of Solidarity (1976−90).
+After the September 11th coup, he was an opponent of Pinochet's military dictatorship and played a role as human rights lawyer in representation of the Vicariate of Solidarity (1976−90).